-The best example of pathology caused by an altered endometrial microbiota is chronic endometritis (CE).
+A good example of pathology caused by an altered endometrial microbiota is chronic endometritis (CE).
 CE is a persistent inflammation of the endometrial lining, caused by infection of the uterine cavity, mainly by bacterial pathogens.
-Because it is usually asymptomatic and current classical diagnostic methods (histology, hysteroscopy and microbial culture) are unsatisfactory, CE is often overlooked, although it affects approximately 30% of infertile women, and prevalence in patients with RIF and Recurrent Pregnancy Loss (RPL) may reach 60%.
+Because it is usually asymptomatic and current classical diagnosis methods (histology, hysteroscopy and microbial culture) are unsatisfactory, CE is often overlooked, although it affects approximately 30% of infertile women, and prevalence in patients with Recurrent Implantation Failure (RIF) and Repeated Pregnancy Loss (RPL) may reach higher percentages.

-A recent study carried out by Igenomix has demonstrated that molecular assessment of CE is a reliable diagnostic method compared to classical methods (Moreno et al. Am J Obstet Gynecol, 2018).
+A study carried out by Igenomix has demonstrated that molecular assessment of CE is a reliable diagnostic method compared to classical methods (Moreno et al. Am J Obstet Gynecol, 2018).
 This new approach should improve detection of this often-undiagnosed endometrial pathology, by identifying specific microorganisms and enabling guided, personalized treatment.

 ALICE (Analysis of Infectious Chronic Endometritis), detects the most frequent bacteria that cause chronic endometritis.
-This expands the service offered by Igenomix, to evaluate the endometrium at the microbiological level, with the aim of improving the clinical management of patients with this silent disease.
+This test allows for the evaluation of the endometrium at the microbiological level, with the aim of improving the clinical management of patients with this silent disease.